Pomax/custom-file-tree/README.md

 ## File tree properties and methods

 - `.root` returns a reference to itself
+- `.readonly` is a convenience property for checking whether the `readonly` attribute is set for this file tree.
 - `.parentDir()` returns the top-level directory entry in this tree
 - `.clear()` removes everything from this tree and then adds a new top-level dir.
 - `.setContent({ dirs, files })` adds all dirs and files to this tree.
 Both values should be arrays of strings, and `dirs` is _only_ required for dirs that do not have any files in them.
 Every other dir will automatically be found based on parsing file paths.